Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: numerical results with memory decay

 \section{numerical results with memory decay}

-We now address the case of a general memory kernel $\pi_{t,t'}$.
-If we apply the same approximations (\ref{decoupling})-(\ref{steady}) to Eq. (\ref{ME}), one obtains Eq. (\ref{MEsteady}) again.
+We now address the case of a general memory kernel $\pi_{t,t'}$ and consider a resource site of attractiveness $\gamma>0$.
+If we apply the same approximations (\ref{decoupling})-(\ref{steady}) to Eq. (\ref{ME}), we obtain Eq. (\ref{MEsteady}) again.
 This is simply due to the fact that the normalization condition $\sum_{t'=0}^t\pi_{t,t'}=1$ is valid for all kernels.
 Hence, under the same assumptions, the results (\ref{P0})-(\ref{PR}) hold for {\em any kernel}, not just the perfect memory case.
 This, of course, cannot be correct if memory is very short-range, with $\pi_{t,t'}$ very peaked near the present time $t$, i.e., $F(\tau)$ tends rapidly to $0$ in Eq. (\ref{pi}).
-In that case, one expects the walker to behave roughly as a standard random walk with a modified diffusion coefficient, as shown in \cite{boyer2014solvable} in the absence of impurity.
-No stationary localized solution should be expected in principle.
+In that case, we expect the walker to behave roughly as a standard random walk with a modified diffusion coefficient, as shown in \cite{boyer2014solvable} in the absence of impurity.
+No stationary localized solutions should be expected in principle.

-To built intuition on the behavior of the system in the different cases, we have run Monte Carlo simulations that generate stochastic trajectories obeying the rules of the model.
+To build intuition on the behavior of the system in the different cases, we have run Monte Carlo simulations generating stochastic trajectories with the rules of the model.
 Appendix \ref{sec:rndgen} gives details on the generation of the random times $t'$.
 We have considered the following choices for the function $F(\tau=t-t')$.